PlayFab/MpsPowershell/MpsPowershell/docs/Invoke-PfRolloverContainerRegistryCredentials.md

 ### -RolloverContainerRegistryCredentialsRequest
 Gets new credentials to the container registry where game developers can upload custom container images to before creating a new build.
-To construct, see NOTES section for ROLLOVERCONTAINERREGISTRYCREDENTIALSREQUEST properties and create a hash table.

 ```yaml
 Type: PlayFab.Multiplayer.Models.IRolloverContainerRegistryCredentialsRequest